It’s Wine Time!

 5 star halliday rating logo

-• Classic cabernet notes of cassis, dark cherry, bay leaf and gentle cedar
+• Classic varietal characterExpect cassis, dark cherry, bay leaf, subtle cedar and a savoury edge.

 logo of myattsfield winery